The Iowa City Airport – A Rich Aviation History.

 (S-0031) Above left -The first U.S. postage stamp to feature an airplane (1912), (P-0229) Above right – Iowa City Post Office – built in 1904.
 On May 6, 1918, Congress authorized the Post Office Department to carry U.S. mail by airplane.
 The rate was set at 24¢ per ounce and the first airmail flight took place between New York and Washington D.C. on May 15, 1918.

-On December 30, 1919, the U.S. Post Office Department in Washington, D.C. telegraphed Iowa City Postmaster Max Mayer to ask for information about this new airfield that had opened here in 1918.
+By December 30, 1919, the U.S. Post Office Department in Washington, D.C. telegraphed Iowa City Postmaster Max Mayer to ask for information about this new airfield that had opened here in 1918.
 Mayer wired back…

 Aviation field one and one half miles southwest of the post office.
 West of river on Red Ball Highway.
 Seven-tenths of a mile from street car.
 City phone in farm house.
 Transportation available at post office.
 Property of W. J. Benjamin.
 Field 440 yards square.
 Four way landing, no trees or brush.
 No building for airplane.
 Temporary markings only.
 Wire markings desired.
 Aviators report field first class.